catze-labs/aptoplay-web/public/docs/1-installation.md

 ## Description

-aptoplay-core is TS library for simplify gaming development with Aptos Chain and PlayFab
+aptoplay-core is TS library simplifying game development with Aptos and PlayFab

 ## Pre-Requirements